sgsbucket/animan-doc/docs/animan/show.md

 ## Rendering

+There are four modes of rendering:

+ * **Online**: There is no compression in this mode of rendering of shots, resulting in final product quality.
+ * **Offline**: Similar to online rendering, but the quality is 1080p and meant for test purposes.
+ * **Preview**: Generates preview videos of shots.
+ * **Thumbnail**: Generates thumbnails of resources from their original image files.

-Admins can turn rendering On or Off per Episode.
-On triggers Renderman to render online or offline Shots for production.
-The rendering progress can be viewed on Animan.
+Admin users can turn rendering On or Off for each Episode.
+When set to On, Renderman will render online or offline Shots for production.

 :::note
-Preview videos on Shot pages and thumbnails on any Resource page will always render.
-Renderman is constantly looking for new revisions of resources to render.
+The preview videos on Shot pages and the thumbnails on Resource pages will always render the latest revision, regardless of rendering being turned On or Off.
 :::

 ### Turn Rendering On or Off
 :::info
-- Privilege required: Admin
+Role: Admin
+Location:
+- Page: Profile
-- Location: (page) Profile / (tab) Shows
+- Tab: Shows
 :::
-1. Click “+” button on the right of the desire Show to list all Episodes of the Show.
+1. Click the + button on the right of the desired Show to list all Episodes of the Show.
-1. Click the checkboxes on the right of the desire Episode to turn rendering On or Off.
+1. Click the checkboxes on the right of the desired Episode to turn rendering On or Off.

 <Screenshot image="/screenshot/create_show.png">
   <ScreenshotMark x="4.5%" y="75%" width="4%" height="10%" textPosition="right" borderRadius="50%"></ScreenshotMark>